grafana/mimir/docs/internal/contributing/design-patterns-and-conventions.md

 - Do not use a global variable for the metric
 - Create and register the metric with `promauto.With(reg)`
-- In any internal Grafana Mimir component, do not register the metric to the default prometheus registerer, but take the registerer in input (ie. `NewComponent(reg prometheus.Registerer)`)
+- In any internal Grafana Mimir component, do not register the metric to the default Prometheus registerer, but take the registerer in input (ie. `NewComponent(reg prometheus.Registerer)`)

 Testing metrics:

-- When writing using tests, test exported metrics using `testutil.GatherAndCompare()`
+- When writing unit tests, test exported metrics using `testutil.GatherAndCompare()`

 ## Config file and CLI flags conventions